DiffBlender: Composable and Versatile Multimodal Text-to-Image Diffusion Models: Abstract

 \section{Abstract}

-In this study, we aim to extend the capabilities of diffusion-based text-to-image (T2I) generation models by incorporating diverse modalities beyond textual description, such as sketch, box, color palette, and style embedding, within a single model.
-We thus design a multimodal T2I diffusion model, coined as \textsc{DiffBlender}, by separating the channels of conditions into three types, i.e., image forms, spatial tokens, and non-spatial tokens.
-The unique architecture of \textsc{DiffBlender} facilitates adding new input modalities, pioneering a scalable framework for conditional image generation.
-Notably, we achieve this without altering the parameters of the existing generative model, Stable Diffusion, only with updating partial components.
-Our study establishes new benchmarks in multimodal generation through quantitative and qualitative comparisons with existing conditional generation methods.
-We demonstrate that \textsc{DiffBlender} faithfully blends all the provided information and showcase its various applications in the detailed image synthesis. \thefootnote
+In this study, we aim to enhance the capabilities of diffusion-based text-to-image (T2I) generation models by integrating diverse modalities beyond textual descriptions within a unified framework.
+To this end, we categorize widely used conditional inputs into three modality types: structure, layout, and attribute.
+We propose a multimodal T2I diffusion model, which is capable of processing all three modalities within a single architecture without modifying the parameters of the pre-trained diffusion model, as only a small subset of components is updated.
+Our approach sets new benchmarks in multimodal generation through extensive quantitative and qualitative comparisons with existing conditional generation methods.
+We demonstrate that DiffBlender effectively integrates multiple sources of information and supports diverse applications in detailed image synthesis.
+The code and demo are available at \url{https://github.com/sungnyun/diffblender}.